paul7dxb/Obsidian-Web-Dev/Deployments/AWS/AWS Developer/0 - Misc Exam Essentials.md

 - `sam deploy`: deploy to CloudFormation
 - SAM Policy templates for easy IAM policy definition
 - SAM is integrated with CodeDeploy to do deploy to Lambda aliases

+# Cognito

+## Cognito User Pools vs Identity Pools  ]

+- Cognito User Pools (for authentication = identity verification)
+	- Database of users for your web and mobile application
+	- Allows to federate logins through Public Social, OIDC, SAML...
+	- Can customize the hosted UI for authentication (including the logo)
+	- Has triggers with AWS Lambda during the authentication flow
+	- Adapt the sign-in experience to different risk levels (MFA, adaptive authentication, etc...)

+- Cognito Identity Pools (for authorization = access control)
+	- Obtain AWS credentials for your users
+	- Users can login through Public Social, OIDC, SAML & Cognito User Pools
+	- Users can be unauthenticated (guests)
+	- Users are mapped to IAM roles & policies, can leverage policy variables

+- CUP + CIP = authentication + authorization